Updated on by

-I researched the top selling leaf vacuums and mulchers and determine which is the one to purchase.
+I researched the top selling leaf vacuums and mulchers and determined which is the best one to purchase.

-So which model is best?
+So on to the big question…which model do I think is the best?
 Read on to learn more!

 - Toro 51621 UltraPlus: best overall for blowing, vacuuming and mulching